isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: September 2024 Memo to Parents
-          date: 09 September 2024
-          announcement: Dear Parents,  Please refer to the link below for the September memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2024/
-        - title: October 2024 Memo to Parents
-          date: 02 October 2024
-          announcement: Dear Parents,  Please refer to the link below for the October memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2024/
-        - title: November 2024 Memo to Parents
-          date: 01 November 2024
-          announcement: Dear Parents,  Please refer to the link below for the November memo to parents.
-          link_text: Click here for more...
-          link_url: /for-parents/letters-to-parents-2024/
         - title: Shanghai School Uniforms' Ubi Retail Operating Hours During Sec 1 Posting 2024
           date: 02 December 2024